A better title for this post is Useful, but it’s not as attention-grabbing.

 Instead of, "I will spend more time with my kids," let it be, "I will be a better father."

-Instead of, "I will lose 20 pounds," let it be, "I will be stronger and more energetic and capable."
+Instead of, "I will lose 20 pounds," let it be, "I will be stronger, more energetic, and capable."

-Goals are critically important tools, but they can become our oppressive masters unless we become better people who take better care of ourselves and others naturally.
-It may likely take us years to achieve this objective, our characters will be vastly improved, and we will no longer be inclined to behave in ways that hurt us or those around us.
+Goals are critically important tools, but they can become our oppressive masters unless we become better people who care for ourselves and others naturally.
+It may likely take us years to achieve this objective, but our characters will be vastly improved, and we will no longer be inclined to behave in ways that hurt us or those around us.

 We cannot control every aspect of our lives.
 But we can improve in one way at a time.
 Then one day, perhaps when we have gray hair and walk with a stoop, we’ll look back and say, “That's how it’s done.”